Finding the Independent Caribbean

 Island: The first, most important way to get away from the main tourist trail is to choose the right island.
 Some islands are hot spots for weekend travelers, celebrities, or the uber-rich, while others are more modest and may have a larger local population. (think St. Barths v.
 Curacao) Make sure to do some online research on the island you are considering to be sure that it isn’t mainly geared for a different type of traveler than what you are.

 Accommodation: An offbeat place to stay is also an important consideration.
 Some hotels can immerse you in local culture while others keep you far away.
-Look for small guesthouses and eco-resorts as they often provide a smaller facility with a more personable staff.
+Look for small guesthouses and eco-resorts as they often provide smaller facilities with a more personable staff.
 Sometimes the best options are located in areas slightly further away from the main ports, roads, and attractions.

 Transport: Instead of booking chartered day tours to take you around the island and out on the water, try out the local ferries.
 Though you may not be spending a day hopping from beach to beach on a catamaran, ferries service most of the popular destinations and will get you there for far less cost.
 Remember, one of the best parts of traveling independently is discovering local transportation, so take this opportunity to travel as an islander and discover how locals get around.